 Hemming pants or jeans, fixing zippers, sewing curtains, or designing embroidery patterns can all earn you some extra cash while doing what you love.

 If you grew up with the "make do and mend" mentality, these tasks are a piece of cake.

 With the global recession, people can't always replace their damaged clothes.
 So they're on the hunt for someone who can fix them up and give them a second chance at life.
 Who knew that sewing and patching could be so valuable?

 People buy new stuff all the time, but it often doesn't fit right.
 They’ve got to shorten it or take it in.

-Have you ever been in a house where the curtains are too long for the window, but not long enough to reach the floor?
-That is probably because the home owner does not know how to alter them.
+Have you ever seen curtains that are too long for the window but don't touch the floor?
+That's because the owner doesn't know how to alter them.